ONDC-Official/developer-docs/registry/Onboarding of Participants.md

 >
 > 1. ops_no : 1 - Buyer App Registration
 > 2. ops_no : 2 - Seller App Registration
-> 3. ops_no : 3 - MSN Seller App Registration
 > 4. ops_no : 4 - Buyer & Seller App Registration
-> 5. ops_no : 5 - Buyer & MSN Seller App Registration
 >
-> Note: ops_no 3 & 5 will be deprecated as per the dates below as feature of Seller On Record (SOR) in registry will be obsolete.
+> Note: ops_no 3 & 5 is deprecated as feature of Seller On Record (SOR) in registry is obsolete.
->
-> Staging: 29/12/2023,
-> Pre Prod: TBD,
-> Production: TBD,

 9. Create /subscribe request as follows: